My Diet (aka Mastering Metabolism and Preventing Disease)

 Dinner

 • Cauliflower and Ground Meat Stir Fry.
 Cauliflower, summer squash, okra, onions, cumin, cardamom, salt, fresh chilies, a little fresh tomato if summer, ground meat.
-Sometimes a bit of well sourced chorizo goes in to the pan first to add additional flavor.
-Top with parsley, lemon and sea salt.
-I could honestly eat this everyday.
+Sometimes a bit of well-sourced chorizo goes into the pan first to add additional flavor.
+Top with parsley, lemon, and sea salt.
+I could honestly eat this every day.

 • Baked salmon and a ton of veg.
 Enough vegetables and you don’t miss the starches

 • Seafood curry.
-Full fat coconut milk plus quality curry powder and whatever vegetables and seafood look good that season.
+Full-fat coconut milk plus quality curry powder and whatever vegetables and seafood look good that season.
 Cauliflower or cabbage can add filler to replace rice.

 Dessert